Report: Lindale man attacked man with blunt object, yelled "I'm going to kill you"

-A Lindale man was arrested last night on a felony aggravated assault warrant for attacking a man with a blunt object and kicking him in the face, reports stated.
+A Lindale man was in jail without bond Wednesday night on a felony charge of aggravated assault.
+Reports stated he attacked a man with a blunt object and kicked him in the face.

 According to Floyd County Jail reports: